wawandco/oxpecker/README.md

       --static          build a static binary using  --ldflags '-linkmode external -extldflags "-static"' (default true) --tags strings    tags to pass the go build command
 ```

+## Acknowledgements

+While this tool was written from the ground up, most of the architectural ideas come from the Buffalo-cli repo and @markbates, Without his guidance and designs for the buffalo-cli oxpecker would not exists. thanks Mark!